toliaqat/xenon-wiki/authn-authz.md

 ### Resource groups

 Similar to user groups.
 Resource groups are expressed as queries over resources.
-In the initial implementation of authz in DCP, it is only possible to specify resources by their URI path prefix (allowing or denying access to an path hierarchy).
+In the initial implementation of authz in Xenon, it is only possible to specify resources by their URI path prefix (allowing or denying access to an path hierarchy).

 * ResourceGroupService -- `/core/authz/resource-groups`